 3.5 Stem damage

 Stem damage followed a similar trend in which the application of insecticide + fungicide mixture showed least stem damage (11.3%) (Table 5).
-The effect of spray regime followed a similar pattern with insecticide spraying suffering the least incidence, followed by neem extract spray (27.8%) and the control (48.9%).
-Count of larvae, pupa and adult weevils ranged from 1 to 1.1 per plant at most periods of sampling.
+The effect of spray regime followed a similar pattern, with insecticide spraying suffering the least incidence, followed by neem extract spray (27.8%) and the control (48.9%).
+Count of larvae, pupa, and adult weevils ranged from 1 to 1.1 per plant at most periods of sampling.
 The application of K. Optimal as planting material treatment and/or insecticide spraying consistently resulted in lower infestation compared to other treatments.

 Table 5: Effect of planting material treatment and spray regime on stem damage due to Cylas spp at 12 WAP.